maxime-dore/Education-Experience/README.md

 # Summary of this repository

-During my engineering studes I followed the [Machine Learning](https://github.com/wikistat/Apprentissage), the [High Dimensional & Deep Learning](https://github.com/wikistat/High-Dimensional-Deep-Learning) as well as [Artificial Intelligence Frameworks] courses over two years.
+During my engineering studes I followed the [Machine Learning](https://github.com/wikistat/Apprentissage), the [High Dimensional & Deep Learning](https://github.com/wikistat/High-Dimensional-Deep-Learning) as well as [Artificial Intelligence Frameworks](https://github.com/wikistat/AI-Frameworks) courses over two years.
- In theses courses, I acquired knowledge in machine and deep learning algoritms and their application on various type of data.
-This knowledge is primordial to become a DataScientist.
+ In theses courses, I acquired knowledge in machine and deep learning algorithms and their application on various type of data.
+This knowledge is primordial to become a DataScientist, the practical works done during these year of studies can be found on the following github repository.
+[Wikistat](https://github.com/wikistat)

-This course has three main objectives.
-You will